 "I haven’t laughed so much in a long while.
 It is as if these poems are the distilled memoir of a wit and a raconteur with heart.
 Elizabeth Allen’s Present is a luminous opening of the private world onto the public, through a voice that is at once modest and acerbic, sensitive and surprising.
 This book is a gift not only for poetry lovers, but for all thoughtful human beings attempting to navigate the contemporary world."
 Jessica L. Wilkinson

-Elizabeth Allen’s poetry has appeared in many major literary journals and anthologies.
-She is the author of a chapbook, Forgetful Hands (Vagabond Press, 2005), and a full-length collection, Body Language (Vagabond Press, 2012), which won the Anne Elder Award.
-She has run poetry workshops for adults and children through Number Forty Seven gallery and The Red Room Company’s National Poetry Education Program.
-Elizabeth Allen lives in Sydney where she currently works as the events manager at Gleebooks, and was one of the judges of the inaugural Noel Rowe Poetry Award.
-She will be a writer-in-residence at the Arteles Creative Centre in Finland for two months during 2016.
+Elizabeth Allen writes in Sydney and works as a bookseller at Gleebooks.
+Her poetry and short fiction has appeared in many major literary journals as well as in the Best Australian Poems 2012 and 2014.
+She is the author of a poetry chapbook, Forgetful Hands (Vagabond Press, 2005), and a full-length collection, Body Language (Vagabond Press, 2012), which won the Anne Elder Award.
+She is one of the judges of the Noel Rowe Poetry Award and carried out a writing residency at the Arteles Creative Center in Finland during 2016.

 Elizabeth Allen, Present